 Committed to promoting, encouraging and recognizing civil engineering excellence and professional growth, the Texas Section holds an annual meeting in the fall, CECON, which is open to all civil engineers and anyone involved in infrastructure and public works.
 Additionally the Section produces seminars and other events throughout the year, as well as the Student Symposium in the spring in coordination with the ASCE Student Chapter that is hosting the regional student conference that year.
 The Branches of the Texas Section hold monthly meetings, often with guest speakers and topical discussions.

 ASCE Texas Section supports and encourages the equitable opportunity for participation of all people within the civil engineering profession without regard to race, ethnicity, religion, age, gender, sexual orientation, nationality, or physical challenges.

-From 2017-2021, ASCE Texas Section as we continue to implement its Strategic Plan, titled Service through Technical, Educational, and Professional experiences (My STEP).
-The plan examines values, vision, and mission:
+ASCE Texas Section continues to implement its Strategic Plan, examining values, vision, and mission:

 Our CORE VALUES | what we believe

 - Stewardship & Service (World at Large)